How to Deal with Difficult Employees as a New Manager

 By allowing individuals to work to their strengths, you're helping team members achieve their goals, but you also ensure your organization's goals are reached.

-Allowing teammates to work to their strengths encourages them to develop their skills and encourages greater creativity, both of which are essential for innovation.
+Allowing teammates to work to their strengths encourages them to develop their skills and encourages greater creativity, essential for innovation.

 3. Set clear expectations.